tmfnll/bnp-firewall/README.md

 Further improvements would include:

-- More unit tests.
-At the moment most tests are at the API level.
-- Much more domain logic as per the requirements of stakeholders.
-- Introduction of domain services to encapsulate business logic.
-(At the moment, the simplicity of the domain means that this isn't necessary).
 - Reporting of errors to an external service such as Sentry.
 - Reporting of metrics and tracing to an external service such as Datadog or Prometheus/Grafana.
 - Structured logging to an external service such as Datadog as well as more logs.
-- A more robust authentication and authorisation system.
 - Using PostgreSQL rather than SQLite.
 - Completing the Helm chart (see notes below).
 - Configuring a proper application server such as Gunicorn or uWSGI rather than using the Flask development server.
-- At the moment, authentication is configured via a decorator on each view method.
-A better approach would be to authenticate at the blueprint level.
 - At the moment the test DB gets destroyed between test runs.
 A better approach would be to run each test in a transaction and roll back the transaction at the end of the test.
 - Maybe avoiding `Flask-SQLAlchemy` and using `SQLAlchemy` directly to avoid the tight coupling to Flask.
   (This is perhaps controversial.
 I'm more than happy to discuss!)
-- More complete validation at the model level and appropriate error handling.
 - A more expressive filtering syntax.

 ## Running Locally in [Docker](https://www.docker.com/get-started) 🐳